-Students MUST present this completed form when first registering for Major Paper.
+Students MUST send this completed form to the Academic Affairs office by the last business day before the start of the fall semester.
 All subsequent registrations will fall under this Prospectus.

 Description:

-The end product of this study must be a scholarly paper submitted to the supervising faculty and an abstract filed to the Office of Academic Affairs.
+The end product of this stu an abstract filed to the Offi paper submitted to the supervising faculty. y and

-Literature Review Empirical Study
+Literature ReviewEmpirical Study

-NOTE: If you will be the principal investigator of a research study, you must get IRB approval.
-Check below as needed
+NOTE: If you will be the p principal investigator of a research study, you must get IRB appro oval.

+Check below as needed -

-YES (I will be principal investigator) I acknowledge that I am responsible for securing approval if I am the PI by signing below.
+YES (I will be pring

+I acknowledge that I am re sponsible for securing a pproval if I am the PI by signing below.

-Student (Please Print) Signature Date Faculty (Please Print) Signature Date
+Student (Please Print) Signature Date

+Faculty (Please Print) Signature Date
-Appendix III

-Dissertation Guidelines
+Appendix III: Dissertation Guidelines